PrefectHQ/prefect/docs/concepts/projects.md

 ---
-description: Learn how Prefect projects allow you to easily manage your code and deployments.
+description: Learn how to easily manage your code and deployments.
 tags:
     - work pools
     - workers